aduros/pjs/README.md

 perform anything else that should be done on completion.
 Can be specified multiple times.

 `-f, --file <script-file>`
-: Load script text from a file instead of the command line.
+: Load script text from a file instead of the command-line.

 `-d, --delimiter <delimiter>`
 : The delimiter for text parsing.
 This is a regular expression passed to `String.prototype.split()`